 fbpx

-Occupational Therapy and Dry Needling – An Update
+Occupational Therapy and Dry Needling – The October 2024 Update

 In a previous blog, we reviewed what was known about dry needling and occupational therapy at that time.
 In May 2021, a dry needling task force of the American Occupational Therapy Association (AOTA) presented its early findings in strong support of dry needling within the OT scope of practice.
 Fast forward to April 2023, when the AOTA released “Policy E.18: Interventions to Support Occupations.